khoovirajsingh/playground/README.md

 # Playground

-Learning clojure from the book 7 languages in 7 weeks.
+Learning clojure from the book 7 languages in 7 weeks and from https://github.com/anan44/it-starts-with-clojure.
 I am using Nightcode IDE.

 Create new clojure project by running: